Luming-L/Project/eddie.md

 #runtime limit of 5 minutes: -l h_rt
 #memory limit of 1 Gbyte: -l h_vmem
 > give the queuing system (Grid Engine) information that it can use when scheduling our job.
+> cwd: run our script in its current working directory
+> -N hello: give the job a name to identify it

 #Initialise the environment modules
 . /etc/profile.d/modules.sh